-BRIGADE & GIRLS' ASSOCIATION > the adventure begins here CONSENT FORM Member's Name in Capitals SECTION A (To be completed (insert name of District: District: Leader in Charge: Leader In charge Contact Numb per: SECTION B (To be completed I ans make a note of the above d the date).
-Signed: Name Telephone Number: e aware of (including and medication at BB)?
-Is the child currently taking any medication?
-No Yes (Ple ease provide details below): Does the child self- medicate?
-Please give details of any addi provide details below): on leaders should be aware of (Please SPECIAL NEEDS Please give details of any partic cular needs your child has to ena able them to participate in BB activities:
+THE BOYS BRIGADE & GIRLS' ASSOCIATION > the adventure begins here CONSENT FORM Member's Name in Capitals SECTION A (To be completed by The Boys' Brigade) (insert name of District) District: Republic of Ireland Region Leader in Charge: Leader In charge Contact Number: It is advised that parents/guardians i ails.
+SECTION B (To be completed by th Full Name of Member: Date of Birth: e parents/guardians) the (cł nild's name) to attend and take part in (activity and date).
+Signed: Date: MEDICAL DETAILS Name and Address of Child's Doctor: Telephone Number: Details of any medical condition or allergies leaders should be aware of (including and medication needed whilst at BB)?
+Is the child currently taking any med ication? 🗌 No 🗌 Yes (Pleas se provide details below): Does the child self- medicate?
+No Yes Please give details of any additional medical/ health information leaders should be aware of (Please provide details below):

-DADENTS/CHADDIAN NO CONTACT DETAILS
+SPECIAL NEEDS

+Please give details of any particular needs your child has to enable them to participate in BB activities:

-Address: NS CONTACT DETAILS
+PARENTS/GUARDIANS CONTACT DETAILS

-Telephone: (Home) Email: (Mobile)

-ALTERNATIVE CONT ACT DETAILS

 Address:

-(Mobile)
+Telephone: (Home) (Mobile)

 Email:

+ALTERNATIVE CONTACT DETAILS

+Address:

+Telephone: (Home) (Mobile)

+Email:

-Relationship to you (ii a any)
+Relationship to you (if any)

-PHOTOGRAPHS During this event/entire ity we may take photos and/or videos and need to obtain your concept for this
+PHOTOGRAPHS

-please tick ONE of the ity we may take photos and/or videos and need to obtain your consent for this;

-picade tion of the of the options bolow.
+During this event/activity we may take photos and/or videos and need to obtain your consent for this; please tick ONE of the options below:

-ographs/videos to be taken of my child during BB activities and used at all levels of publicity, communications and publications including social media.
+I am happy for photographs/videos to be taken of my child during BB activities and used at all levels with The Boys' Brigade for publicity, communications and publications including social media.

-☐ I do not wish and ph otographs/videos to be taken of my child while they are undertaking BB activities.
+I do not wish and photographs/videos to be taken of my child while they are undertaking BB activities.

-does not impact on ph consent obtained on this form ONLY applies to this particular event/activity and oto consent given to the Company through the Annual Information Form or as Guardian through My.BB.
+Please note the photo consent obtained on this form ONLY applies to this particular event/activity and does not impact on photo consent given to the Company through the Annual Information Form or as update by the Parent/Guardian through My.BB.

-(If individuals inc dicate they do not wish to appear in any BB publicity that wish will be respected)
+(If individuals indicate they do not wish to appear in any BB publicity that wish will be respected)

 Signed:

-TITALS):
+Name (In BLOCK CAPITALS):

-Relationship to BB Mei Date: mber:
+Relationship to BB Member:

-Data Protection
+Date:

-The Boys' Brigade requires participating in activities as with the General Data Protedatabase system) while you this information in line with a known as a subject access in personal information to ensure that we look after the well-being of all children and young people part of their membership.
-All personal information (including sensitive data) is held in accordance ection Regulations (GDPR).
-Personal data is held securely within Online Brigade Manager (our right child is an active member of the organisation.
-If their membership becomes inactive, we'll archive our retention policy.
-You have the right to ask for a copy of all data we hold about your child, this is request (SAR).
-We take data protection very seriously and further information bout how we collect, ata is provided in our Data Protection Policy.
+The Boys' Brigade requires personal information to ensure that we look after the well-being of all children and young people participating in activities as part of their membership.
+All personal information (including sensitive data) is held in accordance with the General Data Protection Regulations (GDPR).
+Personal data is held securely within Online Brigade Manager (our database system) while your child is an active member of the organisation.
+If their membership becomes inactive, we'll archive this information in line with our retention policy.
+You have the right to ask for a copy of all data we hold about your child, this is known as a subject access request (SAR).
+We take data protection very seriously and further information bout how we collect, process & retain personal data is provided in our Data Protection Policy.

-, , , , , , , , , , , , , , , , , , , , •
+Administration Use:

-Administration Use: Form Received: /
+Form Received: /